hkmarcoot/100-days-of-code/README.md

 ## Notes

-This repo contains the working material in School Of Code from week 1 to 16.
+This repo contains the working material in School Of Code from weeks 1 to 16.

 ## Contents